vistadataproject/documents/README.md

 __What this project is:__

-* A one-year research and discovery proof-of-concept (not product development)
+* A one-year __research and discovery proof-of-concept__ (not product development)
-* A data-centric approach to VISTA data (not a code-centric approach).
+* A __data-centric approach to managing VISTA data__ (not a code-centric approach).
-* A  web-standards approach to exposing and managing data and metadata (not a healthcare-unique approach)
+* A  __web-standards approach to exposing and managing data and metadata__ (not a VISTA- or healthcare-specific approach)
-* This represents __purely supplementary functionality on top of existing data architecture__.
-However, this will automatically incorporate any and all enhancements to any of the 176 VISTA packages or routines and any enhancements to data defintions to all data in VISTA.
-This is because the VISTA Data Model (VDM) will be maintained always-in-sync with the internal VISTA Data Dictionary.
-This by designdue to the continuously triggered, automated conversion of the VISTA data dictionary (DD) to JSON-LD using the DDJLD extractor (DDJLD Maker).
+* __Purely supplementary functionality on top of existing VISTA architecture that leverages VISTA it 'as is'__.
+For example, this will automatically incorporate any and all enhancements to any of the 176 VISTA packages or routines if they are modified.
+This is because the VISTA Data Model (VDM) will be maintained always in sync with the internal VISTA Data Dictionary.
+This because of the triggered, automated conversion of the VISTA data dictionary (DD) to JSON-LD using the DDJLD extractor (DDJLD Maker).
 See Technical Overview for further detail on the metadata processing.

-__What this project is not:__
+__Caveat:__

 * __No existing VISTA code, routines, packages, modules, or infrastructure will be changed or affected (i.e. 'non-invasive')__